Skip to content

 Daytona provides a RESTful API for interacting with Daytona Sandboxes, including managing their lifecycle, snapshots, and more.
 It serves as a flexible and powerful way to interact with Daytona from your own applications.

-To interact with Daytona Sandboxes from the API, see the API Reference.
+To interact with Daytona Sandboxes from the API, see the API reference.

 Multiple runtime support